Publications

 2021:

-Bray (2021).
+Bray, V. J. (2021).
 The geological heart of a dwarf planet.
 Geoscientist: Volume 32.
 Editor: Amy Whitchurch.

 Maguire et al. (2021).
 Geophysical constraints on the properties of a subglacial lake in northwest Greenland.
 The Cryosphere, Volume 15, Issue 7, 2021, pp.3279-3291